UTAid/TAidBackend/README.md

 The code uses python3.
 Follow the instructions to setup a local server in your machine:
 * `sudo apt-get install python3-pip` - This will install pip
 * `sudo pip3 install -r requirements.txt` - This will install all the dependencies found in the requirements.txt file
-* `python3 manage.py makemigrations` - Creates new migrations based on the changes you have made to your models (placed here just to be cautious)
+* `python3 manage.py makemigrations` - Creates new migrations based on the changes you have made to your models
 * `python3 manage.py migrate` - Applies the migrations and sets up the database
 * `python3 manage.py createsuperuser` - Sets up an admin user (follow instructions on screen)
 * `python3 manage.py runserver` - This sets up a development server on the local pc